 Dynamic markets offer several advantages to public sector buyers:

-• running contract awards as a competition ensures all capable suppliers are considered for every call-off, allowing you to consider more innovative approaches and achieve better outcomes
+- running contract awards as a competition ensures all capable suppliers are considered for every call-off: allowing you to consider innovative approaches and achieve better outcomes

-How are dynamic markets different from a Dynamic Purchasing Systems?
+How are dynamic markets different from Dynamic Purchasing Systems?

-Dynamic markets act as a replacement under the Procurement Act 2023 for Dynamic Purchasing Systems (DPSs).
+Under the Procurement Act 2023, dynamic markets are a replacement for Dynamic Purchasing Systems (DPSs).

-The main difference between the two is that DPSs were limited to providing commonly purchased products under the previous regulations.
+The main difference between dynamic markets and DPSs, is that DPSs were limited under the previous regulations to only providing commonly purchased products.

 In comparison, dynamic markets can be set up for procurement of all kinds of goods, services or works.
 However there are still some limited exceptions, which are outlined in the Cabinet Office guidance on dynamic markets.